5 Driving Dangers in Spring

 March 5, 2019

 Now that the cold winter months are coming to an end, we welcome the warmer weather and flowers blooming when spring arrives.
 Although you may think the roads are safer to drive, there are several seasonal driving hazards that may result in a car accident and injuries.

 The following are five driving dangers in the springtime:

-- New potholes – The winter season can do a number on the roads, leaving them battered once the ice and snow melts away.
+New potholes – The winter season can do a number on the roads, leaving them battered once the ice and snow melt away.
 As soon as the roads start to clear up, be mindful of newly formed potholes.